bdstein33/rest_api/README.md

 ```
 {
   "job_id": "FAKEJOBID1",
   "message": "Job has not been completed yet.
 Please try again soon."
   "url": "http://www.cnn.com"
 }
 ```

 Note: the job id is provided in the response from requests made to /api/v1/:url

-### Rate Limiting
+### 4. Rate Limiting

-To prevent people from abusing the API, each IP address is limited to creating a maximum of 60 job requests per hour.
-The number of jobs requests remaining for a given hour are included in the HTTP response when a new job is created.
+To prevent people from abusing the API, each IP address is limited to creating a maximum number of job requests (request to /api/v1/:url) per hour.
+This amount is set by the global process.env.REQUEST_LIMIT variable in the /server/config/env/development.js file.
+Feel free to change this variable to suite the needs of your server's usage.
+The number of jobs requests remaining for a given IP address in the upcoming hour are included in the HTTP response when a new job is created.

+Limited IP addresses are stored in an object in the /server/services/jobQueue.js file.
+When users have zero requests remaining, their IP address is added to an object called limitedIPAddresses where the key is equal to the users' IP address and the value is the time at which they are eligible to make new job request.
+When a user makes a request to /api/v1/:url, the server checks to see if the user's IP address is a key in this object.
+If it isn't it means that the user is still under the limit.
+If the user's IP address is a key in limitedIPAddresses, the server checks to see if the value (a time value that represents when the user is eligible to make additional requests) has already passed.
+If this time is in the past, the user's IP address key value pair is removed from the object and the request is allowed.
+If the IP addresses's time value is in the future, it means that the user is still subject to the rate limit.

+One problem with storing this object in local memory, is that there is no persistence if the server restarts.
+The job queue (which handles the processing of pending jobs) is subject to the same problem.
+To solve this problem, when the server turns on, I run two functions that populate the limitedIPAddresses object with any IP addresses that are currently at the rate limit and the job queue with any pending jobs.